Undergraduate Course Descriptions

 372W.
 Lab III: Cell and Systems Physiology 4 cr.

 This course builds on BIOL 370W through investigative labs in cardiovascular/ respiratory physiology, muscle and neurophysiology, and endocrinology.
 Students will investigate selected physiological processes at different levels (whole organismal to molecular) using a range of techniques (electrophysiological, isolated organ, pharmacological, cellular, molecular) and procedures (computer-based data acquisition, surgical, tissue culture, microscopy).
 This course exposes students to a broad range of skills and understandings that contemporary physiological research encompasses.
-Prerequisite: BIOL 370W.
+Prerequisite: C or better in BIOL 370W.
 Laboratory and recitation.

 373W.
 Lab IV: Microbiology 4 cr.